 Common Mantling Mistakes

-- You don’t want just to throw your body over the top.
+When we face a challenging move, it's easier to make rookie mistakes.
+Mantles are usually such moves, so listen up!- You don't want just to throw your body over the top.
 By practicing and strengthening your muscles, you will learn to use them efficiently to press your body up.

 - By using your toes instead of your heel when you step up with your foot, depending on the route, there are many times where this will push your hip out away from the wall, making it harder to shift your weight to your feet to be able to reposition your hands optimally.
 So when possible, use your heel to hook your foot higher up.